Worksite Wellness

 Activities

 Activities take the education provided and help put it into action.
-This method takes the “why” and combines it with the “how” to produce a realistic and practical step toward long-term goals.
+This method combines the “why” with the “how” to produce a realistic and practical step toward long-term goals.

-- Activities in a lifestyle focused program are things like: wellness challenges, participation in run or walks, participation in onsite or offsite physical activity classes or fitness center memberships, participation in onsite or offsite wellness screenings, etc.
+- Activities in a lifestyle-focused program include wellness challenges, participation in runs or walks, onsite or offsite physical activity classes or fitness center memberships, and onsite or offsite wellness screenings, etc.

-- Activities in a disease management focused program are things like: organizing a diabetes self-management class, planning a seminar that teaches how to conduct chest compressions or having a lunch-and-learn that provides tips on living with asthma.
+- Activities in a disease-management focused program include organizing a diabetes self-management class, planning a seminar that teaches how to conduct chest compressions or having a lunch-and-learn that provides tips on living with asthma.

 -